Leadership & Governance

 21. Interested Party Communications

-Shareholders and other interested parties who wish to communicate with non-management directors, including to make recommendations of potential director candidates, can address their communications to the attention of Royal Caribbean’s Corporate The Corporate Secretary will maintain a record of all such other communications and promptly forward to the Lead Director those that the Corporate Secretary believes require immediate attention.
+Shareholders and other interested parties who wish to communicate with non-management directors, including to make recommendations of potential director candidates, can address their communications to the attention of Royal Caribbean’s Corporate Secretary.
+The Corporate Secretary will maintain a record of all such other communications and promptly forward to the Lead Director those that the Corporate Secretary believes require immediate attention.
 The Lead Director shall notify the Board of Directors or the chairs of the relevant committees of the Board of those matters that he or she believes are appropriate for further action or discussion.

 View PDF of Corporate Governance Principles